ChroGPS Dash

 - Configurable data refresh intervals.

-- Tabbed Historical Data: Consolidated historical graphs (Tracking, Statistics, Measurements) into a single card with persistent navigation and an “All Graphs” comparison mode.
+- Tabbed Historical Data: Consolidated historical graphs into a single card with persistent navigation and an “All Graphs” comparison mode.

 - Dynamic History Slider: A responsive slider to adjust the graph time window from 1 to 12 hours, saved to your browser preferences.